The purpose of this blog is twofold.

 I am an advocate of simplicity.
 I consider it beautiful, and powerful.
 I like things that don’t fail you and won’t fail you, things that resist the proof of time.

-My hope is that here you will find ideas, experiences and tips to help show that the best results are obtained when you enjoy and take pride in what you are doing.
+During the process, my hope is that here you will find ideas, experiences and tips to demonstrate that the best results are obtained when you enjoy and take pride in what you are doing.